 Since our inception, we have invested a significant portion of our efforts and financial resources in research and development activities.
 Preclinical studies and clinical studies for our drug candidates and additional research and development activities to discover and develop new drug candidates will require substantial funds to complete.
-As of

-June 30, 2019, we had capital resources consisting of cash, cash equivalents, and marketable securities of \$132.0 million.
-In March and April 2018, we sold and issued an aggregate of 3,913,425 shares of our Series C convertible preferred stock at \$15.3317 per share for net cash proceeds to us of approximately \$59.9 million.
-In May 2018, we completed our initial public offering, or IPO, and received net proceeds of \$75.9 million, after deducting underwriting discounts, commissions and offering expenses payable by us.
-We believe that we will continue to expend substantial resources for the foreseeable future in connection with the preclinical and clinical development of our lead drug candidates, UBX0101, UBX1967 and UBX1325, and the discovery and/or development of any other drug candidates we may choose to pursue.
+As of March 31, 2020, we had capital resources consisting of cash, cash equivalents, and marketable securities of \$109.2 million.
+We believe that we will continue to expend substantial resources for the foreseeable future in connection with the preclinical and clinical development of our lead drug candidates, UBX0101, UBX1325 and UBX1967, and the discovery and/or development of any other drug candidates we may choose to pursue.
 These expenditures will include costs associated with conducting preclinical studies and clinical studies, obtaining regulatory approvals, and manufacturing and supply, as well as marketing and selling any products approved for sale.
 In addition, other unanticipated costs may arise.
 Because the outcome of any preclinical study or clinical study is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our lead drug candidates or any future drug candidates.

-Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses into 2021.
+Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses into the second half of 2021.
 However, our operating plans may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings or other sources, such as strategic collaborations.
 Such financing may result in dilution to stockholders, the imposition of burdensome debt covenants and repayment obligations, or other restrictions that may affect our business.
+Adequate funding may not be available to us on acceptable terms, or at all, particularly in light of the current COVID-19 pandemic and associated economic uncertainty and potential for local and/or global economic recession.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.